 - Disney’s Saratoga Springs Resort & Spa

-Coming later in 2019 is the new Disney Skyliner, a gondola system that can transport guests to and from select resort hotels and theme parks.
-The Skyliner will provide guests with a bird’s eye view of Walt Disney World and connect them to Epcot and Hollywood Studios.
-This will be a great free transportation option for guests who love park hopping, visiting other resort hotels, or just want a new, interesting way to travel throughout Walt Disney World.
+The new Disney Skyliner is a gondola system that can transport guests to and from select resort hotels and theme parks.
+The Skyliner provides guests with a bird’s eye view of Walt Disney World and connects them to Epcot and Hollywood Studios.
+This is another free transportation option for guests who love park hopping, visiting other resort hotels, or just want a new, interesting way to travel throughout Walt Disney World.

-The Disney Skyliner will be offered at the following resort hotels:
+The Disney Skyliner is offered at the following resort hotels:

 - Disney’s Art of Animation Resort

 - Disney’s Pop Century Resort

 - Disney’s Caribbean Beach Resort